 Tickets sales for the Spanish Christmas Lottery 2016 are already on sale both online and offline for the December 22nd draw.
 Although players can theoretically still buy tickets for the Christmas lottery until 17:00 CET/14:00 GMT on December 21st most ticket sellers in Spain will have long sold out already.

-When you play the Spanish Christmas Lottery online, however, this isn’t a concern however since all tickets are digital you can pick whichever numbers you like right up to 30 minutes before the draw!
+When you bet on the Spanish Christmas Lottery online, however, this isn’t a concern however since all tickets are digital you can pick whichever numbers you like right up to 30 minutes before the draw!

 Traditionally in the months leading up to the Christmas lottery draw, tickets will be bought from official Loteria Nacional offices, kiosks, tavernas, bars, street sellers, supermarkets and many other licensed locations around Spain.